 You may have seen the announcement by Matt Hancock about the 50-64 year old age group being able to obtain their free Flu vaccination from their GP.
-We are working to secure stocks and you will be sent a Text or Letter to be invited in when we have availability – there is no need to call the Surgery.
-We will also publish our dates on the website so please check back in a week or so.
+We have now invited and completed our official Flu Clinics, if you still wish to access a flu vaccine please contact the Surgery.

 For more information regarding who is eligible for a flu vaccination please visit https://www.nhs.uk/conditions/vaccinations/flu-influenza-vaccine/